marcuswonder/cancan.io/README.md

 ## Future Enhancements:
  * Resolve unsolved problems
  * Improve UI and styling
- * Build out the completion logic in the model virtuals to show a more accurate picture of completeness
+ * Build out the logic in the model virtuals to show a more accurate picture of completeness
+ * Implement front-end authorizations
- * Improve the authorizations for additional flexibility
+ * Improve the back-end authorizations for additional flexibility
  * Sort tasks by due date
  * Add a dashboard that shows impending tasks - include functionality like identifying quick wins
  * Add a calendar of upcoming deadlines